KiwiSingh/Shitpost-O-LlaMa/README.md

 **Q:** Why build this script at all?

-**A:** I built this to be an extension of my work on `spamgpt` (from [Simple Spam Scripts](https://github.com/KiwiSingh/Simple-Spam-Scripts)), the idea being to create something that would run locally.
-I just haven't had the time (or the motivation) to go back and update `spamgpt` is all.
+**A:** I built this to be an extension of my work on `spamgpt`, the idea being to create something that would run locally.
+Since `spamgpt` is now defunct, I figured this would be the next best thing.

 **Q:** Is this script platform-agnostic?